 White Chicken Chili with Cream Cheese gets an instant flavor boost from Iron Range Porchetta Seasoning, combining a bevy of bold Italian flavors into one comforting bowl.

-This creamy white chicken chili is something else; the addition of Iron Range Porchetta Seasoning (or Porketta) adds a lovely herbaceousness that infuses the dish.
-Hit the link to get the recipe to make your own homemade porchetta seasoning - it's freakin' fantastic.
+This creamy white chicken chili is something else; the addition of my homemade Porchetta Seasoning (or Porketta) adds a lovely herbaceousness that infuses the dish.
+It's freakin' fantastic.

 Jump to: